AngeClementAkazan/Feature-Selection-Using-KAN/README.md

 This repository contains the code accompanying the paper:

-> KAN-based feature selection for tabular data (arXiv:2509.23366)
+> Splines-Based Feature Importance in Kolmogorov-Arnold Networks: A Framework for Supervised Tabular Data Dimensionality Reduction (arXiv:2509.23366)
 > [https://arxiv.org/abs/2509.23366](https://arxiv.org/abs/2509.23366)

 We study Kolmogorov-Arnold Networks (KANs) not just as predictors, but as **engines for feature scoring and selection** on tabular classification and regression tasks.